Best Medicare Supplement Plans in Washington State 2020 – Comparison Chart

 The best Medicare Supplement plans in Washington State help Medicare beneficiaries pay some of the health costs not covered by Original Medicare.
 Medicare Supplement plans cover deductibles, copayments, and coinsurance.
 There’s a good chance that you will keep the Medigap plan you initially choose indefinitely, so it’s important to understand the outline of coverage for each Medicare Supplement plan in Washington State, the benefits offered and the way the insurance provider sets its rates.

-Overview of Medicare Supplement Plans in Washington State
+Overview of the Best Medicare Supplement Plans in Washington State

 You buy Medicare Supplement plans from private companies.
 The 10 plans available plans are Plan A, Plan B, Plan C, Plan D, Plan F, Plan G, Plan K, Plan L, Plan M, and Plan N.

 All ten plans pay all or part of the same primary benefits.
 The basic benefits are:

 - hospital and hospice coinsurance or copayments from Part A

 - coinsurance or copayments from Medicare Part B